 Function Description

 DriveEncoderOutputConfigureDivider(),

-DriveEncoderOutputConfigureInput(), Configure each Superport of an input of an output
+DriveEncoderOutputConfigureInput(), Configure each Sync port as an input or an

-DriveEncoderOutputOn(), Configure each Sync port as an input or an output
+DriveEncoderOutputOn(), output

 DriveEncoderOutputOff()

 PsoDistanceConfigureInputs() Let the PSO to track the SYNC A or SYNC B port.

-PsoWindowConfigureInput()
+PsoWindowConfigureInput() Let the FSO to track the STNC A of STNC B port.